-Studies have shown that facilities with well-maintained, comfortable, home-like (rather than institutional) environments where residents can move freely, have lower rates of suicide, xlviii vandalism, xlix and violence.
-This approach to design communicates respect to residents and staff, treats them with dignity, and creates positive expectations for behavior.
-It increases the feasibility and attractiveness of the activities that comprise rehabilitation and normalizes those activities - making the facility more likely to effectively support residents' successful reentry.
-Itia
+Well-designed and operated jails and prisons can support a safe and calm environment for detained people and staff as well as encourage healing and rehabilitation for detained people.
+Studies have shown that facilities with well-maintained, comfortable, home-like (rather than institutional) environments where residents can move freely, have lower rates of suicide, lvi vandalism, lvii and violence. lviii This approach to design communicates respect to residents and staff, treats them with dignity, and creates positive expectations for behavior. lix It increases the feasibility and attractiveness of the activities that comprise rehabilitation and normalizes those activities - making the facility more likely to effectively support residents' successful reentry. lx

 Poor design, in converse, can cause lasting harm.
-It can reinforce trauma, reduce opportunities for residents' engagement in rehabilitative programming, contribute to poor interpersonal dynamics and facilitate conflict, and compromise the health and safety of residents and staff. liii
+It can reinforce trauma, reduce opportunities for residents' engagement in rehabilitative programming, contribute to poor interpersonal dynamics and facilitate conflict, and compromise the health and safety of residents and staff. lxi

 The following chart includes the design principles that have been shown to promote safety, calm, and rehabilitation.
-For each design principle, we include an assessment of the current evidence-based practice in the Rose M. Singer jail on Rikers Island; the modest progress planned at Kew Gardens; and the opportunity to fully implement this principle at the Women's Center for Justice.
+For each design principle, we include an assessment of the current disregard for this evidence-based practice in the Rose M. Singer jail on Rikers Island; the modest progress planned at Kew Gardens; and the opportunity to fully implement this principle at the Women's Center for Justice.